A reader asks: how do I get promoted before my MBA application?

 Put the promotion case in writing.
 One-page memo.
 Sections:

-- Current scope vs. level-plus scope (specific examples of what you’ve already been doing above your current level).
+- Current scope vs. level-plus scope (specific examples of what you’ve been doing above your current level)

-Share the doc with your manager in a 1:1, 6 months ahead of application season.
+Share with your manager 6 months ahead of application season.
 Not because you expect a yes on the spot, but because you want the conversation started with concrete evidence, not abstract hopes.

 Months 9–12: close.